naoufelmhadhbi/talenteo-minikube/Dev/README.md

 # Talenteo-minikube (Dev environment)
-+ All Talenteo micro-services deployed in Dev environment in minikube.
++ All Talenteo micro-services deployed in minikube Dev environment.
 + Dev environment = namespace in minikube called "talenteo-dev".
 + After creating "talenteo-dev" namespace, you have to switch to this namespace.
 + Backend micro-services were containerized using JIB, you can follow this command syntax to build a local image: